Walmart customers complain about double charges; retailer responds - NewsBreak

 Walmart customers complain about double charges; retailer responds

-LEE’S SUMMITT, Mo. ( KTVI ) – Pam Tovar of Missouri is getting ready for Christmas, putting gifts she recently bought at Walmart under her tree.
+LEE’S SUMMITT, Mo. ( WDAF ) – Pam Tovar of Missouri is getting ready for Christmas, putting gifts she recently bought at Walmart under her tree.

 “Just mainly toys for the kids and getting stuff for Christmas dinner, things like that,” said the Lee’s Summit resident.